ahmedalsudani/sync-video/readme.md

 ### TODO

-- Fix race condition where you quickly play and then pause.
-This will cause the two events (Firebase and video) to keep firing opposite messages and the viewer will simply go back and forth between play and pause.
 - Change behavior so that syncVideo is a function that takes a video element and syncs that
-- ~~Maybe sync time too~~ <br/>
-  This has been done though it's not perfect
-- ~~Maybe let user jump to where other user is~~ <br/>
-  Done.
-Seeking will move all player positions

 Copyright 2014 Ahmed Al-Sudani